FOB Incoterms® and Free on Board shipping explained

 Goods are transported to the Japanese buyer’s warehouse — Japanese buyer assumes costs & liability

-FOB Shipping is further broken down into either FOB Destination or FOB Shipping Point which essentially determines who foots the majority of the transportation bill - the buyer or the seller.
+FOB (Free on Board) Shipping is further broken down into either FOB Destination or FOB Shipping Point which essentially determines who foots the majority of the transportation bill - the buyer or the seller.

 FOB Destination transfers the title of shipped goods when it arrives at the buyer’s specified delivery location—usually the buyer’s loading dock, post office box, or office building.
 Once the products arrive at the buyer’s location, the legal title of the ownership transfers from the seller to the buyer.
 Therefore, the seller is legally responsible for the products during transport, up until the point the goods reach the buyer.
 FOB Destination is different to FOB Shipping Point where the buyer is responsible for the shipping and transportation instead of the seller.